Aliqoli Mirza Qajar

-Aliqoli Mirza Qajar (علیقلی میرزا قاجار; 7 December 1822 – 14 December 1880) was an Iranian prince of Qajar dynasty and scholar who served as the first Minister of Science in Qajar Iran.
-He was the forty-seventh son of Fath-Ali Shah, King of Iran.
+Aliqoli Mirza Qajar (علیقلی میرزا قاجار; 7 December 1822 – 14 December 1880) was an Iranian prince of the Qajar dynasty and scholar who served as the first Minister of Science in Qajar Iran.
+He was the forty-seventh son of Fath-Ali Shah Qajar.
 Aliqoli Mirza was fascinated by the European Enlightenment and tried to spread its ideals in Iran.
-During the heyday of the Dar ul-Funun college, he was the headmaster of the school and played a key role in its survival.
+During the heyday of the Dar al-Fonun college, he was the headmaster of the school and played a key role in its survival.

 In 1860, Shah Naser al-Din Shah established the Ministry of Science and appointed Aliqoli Mirza as its first Minister of Science.
 He served for 22 years and held various other positions, such as Minister of Mines and supervisor of education and crafts.
-He was responsible for building Persia's first telegraph line, he ran the government printing house, and he held the governorates of Malayer and Tuyserkan.
+He was responsible for building Iran's first telegraph line, he ran the government printing house, and he held the governorates of Malayer and Tuyserkan.
 He also supervised several newspapers, such as the Ruznameh-ye Mellati and Ruznameh-ye elmiya-ye dawlat aliya-ye Iran, the first Persian scholarly journal.